-You can isolate an at-risk computer to block communication to and from the computer.
+You can isolate an at-risk computer to block communication to and from the device.
 When you isolate a computer, WatchGuard Endpoint Security blocks all communications, except for those it requires.
-For more information, see Isolated Computers – Allowed Processes.
+For more information, go to Isolated Computers – Allowed Processes (Windows and Mac Computers).

-This feature is compatible with Windows workstations and servers.
-It is not supported on Linux, macOS, or Android devices.
+This feature is compatible with Mac computers and Windows workstations and servers.
+It is not supported on Linux, iOS, or Android devices.

-When a computer is isolated, its communications are restricted except for access to the computer from the web UI.
+When a computer is isolated, its communications are restricted, except for access to the computer from the Endpoint Security management UI.
 This enables you to analyze and resolve any detected problems with the tools in WatchGuard Endpoint Security.

 To isolate computers, on the Computers page: